mtcoffee/mtcoffee.github.io/_posts/2021-04-25-servicenow-automatically-set-assignment-group.md

 * [Assignment Lookup Rules](https://docs.servicenow.com/bundle/paris-platform-administration/page/administer/task-table/concept/c_AssignmentLookupRulesExample.html)
 * [Data lookup definitions](https://docs.servicenow.com/bundle/quebec-platform-administration/page/administer/field-administration/concept/c_DataLookRecMatchSupport.html)

-Howevever, sometimes a simple client script can offer less overhead.
+However, sometimes a simple client script can offer less overhead.
 In this case I had the following requirements.
 1. When a requester picks a group it will auto set the assignment group to the Configuration Item approver group
 2. The requester can accept this or choose to override it
 3. If a group is not found on the CI, a pop up will alert them to select it manually